What is International Humanitarian Law?

 • the risks of escalation they create.

-The Red Cross and Red Crescent Movement appealed to all states to ensure that they never use nuclear weapons again, regardless of their views on the weapons’ legality, and asked for them to negotiate in good faith and with urgency and determination agreements to prohibit the use of and eventual complete elimination of nuclear weapons through legally binding international agreements.
+The Red Cross and Red Crescent Movement appealed to all States to ensure that they never use nuclear weapons again, regardless of their views on the weapons’ legality, and asked for them to negotiate in good faith and with urgency and determination agreements to prohibit the use of and eventual complete elimination of nuclear weapons through legally binding international agreements.

 During the 1990s, the International Committee of the Red Cross and National Societies, including the Canadian Red Cross, joined the International Campaign to Ban Landmines in encouraging states to prohibit the use of anti-personnel landmines.
 The Canadian government backed the campaign and galvanized support for the signing of the 1997 Ottawa Treaty.
 The terms of the treaty establish a comprehensive ban on anti-personnel mines and prohibit the development, production, stockpiling and transfer, as well as the destruction and clearance of existing stockpiles and mined areas.

 Cluster munitions: Cluster munitions are explosive weapons which consist of a shell containing submunitions, or small explosives.
 Cluster munitions are either air-dropped or launched from the ground, opening mid-air and discharging the small explosives.
-Cluster munitions then scatter throughout large areas, and evidence has shown that they often end up outside of the original military target which putts civilians at risk.
+Cluster munitions scatter throughout large areas, and evidence has shown that they often end up outside of the original military target which puts civilians at risk.
 Some submunitions do not explode immediately after discharge or upon hitting the ground.
 They can lay dormant and continue to pose a risk of detonation which can kill and injure civilians.
 Due to their long-lasting and indiscriminate effects, cluster munitions are banned for signatories to the 2008 Convention on Cluster Munitions.

 The Convention on Cluster Munitions, prohibiting the use, production, stockpiling, and transfer of cluster munitions, was adopted in 2008.
-Canada ratified the Convention on Cluster Munitions in 2015 and introduced domestic legislation in order to implement the Convention into Canadian law.
+Canada ratified the Convention on Cluster Munitions in 2015 and introduced domestic legislation to implement the Convention into Canadian law.

 Conventional Weapons: The term conventional weapons refers to weapons that use kinetic, incendiary, or explosive energy to kill, injure, or destroy, and excludes weapons of mass destruction.
 Conventional weapons include tanks, combat helicopters, artillery, small arms, ammunition, mines, and cluster munitions.
 Certain conventional weapons are banned under IHL due to their indiscriminate effects on civilians or their causing unnecessary suffering or superfluous injury to combatants.
 The 1980 Convention on Certain Conventional Weapons is one of the main international legal instruments regulating conventional weapons.
 The Convention prohibits or restricts certain types of conventional weapons.
 The Convention provides general terms while restrictions on specific weapons are detailed in the annexed Protocols.
 The Protocols are as follows: